What Is an HIV Rash?

-Most people infected with the HIV virus have a rash at some point.
-It’s a common symptom that can occur in early as well as later stages of HIV infection.
-For many, it may be one of the first signs of HIV infection.
+Most people who have HIV get a rash at some point.
+It’s a common symptom that can happen in early (acute) or later stages of HIV infection.
+For many, it may be one of the first signs of infection.

-HIV-related rashes should be evaluated by your doctor.
 Many things can cause a rash.
 Some may be serious and need medical treatment.
-The rash can be brought on by:
+Causes include:

-This rash often appears as a slightly raised area of skin.
+This rash often looks like a slightly raised area of skin.
 Usually, it’s:

-- On the trunk or face, and sometimes on the hands and feet
+- On your trunk or face, and sometimes on your hands and feet

 - Red on people with light skin or more purple on people with dark skin

 The rash happens when your body tries to fight off the virus.
 Other symptoms of early HIV infection include: